LeoGaunt/useful-lib/README.md

 # useful_library

-This is the github repository for useful-lib (a python library).
+This is the github repository for useful_library (a python library).

 The latest version can be found here: